 For example, the price of gold may rise at a high demand for the metal in the industry uses it in the production process.
 Nevertheless, it does not talk about the depreciation of the regional currencies, which at the moment can be quite high.

-, but to determine the presence the inverse relationship, it is necessary to take into account all market conditions.
+Thus, the price of gold can be used in assessing the value of the US dollar, but to determine the presence the inverse relationship, it is necessary to take into account all market conditions.

 Gold has a strong impact on world currencies.
 Despite the rejection of the "gold standard", gold can be used as an alternative to paper currencies and protect against inflation.

 Undoubtedly gold will continue to play an important role in the currency markets.
 Based on this, we can conclude that gold is a unique asset that can reflect the state of both the regional and global economies